akorablov/project_data_jobs/README.md

 ## Filtering Czechia and Slovakia-Based Roles

-To focus my analysis on the Czechia and Slovakia job market, I apply filters to the dataset, narrowing down to roles based in the United States.
+To focus my analysis on the Czech and Slovak job markets, I apply filters to the dataset, narrowing it down to roles based in these countries.

 ```python
 df_CZ = df[df['job_country']=='Czechia'].copy()